-As the seller of S&P 500® and NASDAQ-100® call options, the Fund will receive cash (the premium) from the purchasers thereof.
+As the seller of index call options, the Fund will receive cash (the premium) from the purchasers thereof.
 The purchaser of an index option has the right to any appreciation in the value of the applicable index over a fixed price (the exercise price) as of a specified date in the future (the option valuation date).
-Generally, the Fund intends to sell S&P 500® and NASDAQ-100® call options that are slightly "out-of-the-money" (i.e., the exercise price generally will be slightly above the current level of the applicable index when the option is sold).
-The Fund may also sell index options that are more substantially "out-of-the-money" provide greater potential for the Fund to realize capital appreciation on its portfolio stocks but generally would pay a lower premium than options that are slightly "out-of-the-money."
-The Fund will, in effect, sell the potential appreciation in the value of the S&P 500® or NASDAQ-100® above the exercise price in exchange for the option premium received.
-If, at expiration, an S&P 500® or NASDAQ-100® call option sold by the Fund is exercised, the Fund will pay the purchaser the difference between the cash value of the applicable index and the exercise price of the option.
-The premium, the exercise price and the market value of the S&P 500® or NASDAQ-100®, as applicable, will determine the gain or loss realized by the Fund as the seller of the index call option.
+Generally, the Fund sells index call options that are slightly "out-of-themoney" (i.e., the exercise price generally will be slightly above the current level of the applicable index when the option is sold).
+The Fund may also sell index options that are more substantially "out-of-the-money."
+Such options that are more substantially "out-of-the-money" provide greater potential for the Fund to realize capital appreciation on its portfolio stocks but generally would pay a lower premium than options that are slightly "out-of-the-money."
+When it writes index call options, the Fund will, in effect, sell the potential appreciation in the value of the applicable index above the exercise price in exchange for the option premium received.
+If, at expiration, an index call option sold by the Fund is exercised, the Fund will pay the purchaser the difference between the cash value of the applicable index and the exercise price of the option.
+The premium, the exercise price and the market value of the applicable index will determine the gain or loss realized by the Fund as the seller of the index call option.

 Prior to expiration, the Fund may close an option position by making an offsetting market purchase of identical option contracts (same type, underlying index, exercise price and expiration).
-The cost of closing out transactions and payments in settlement of exercised options will reduce the net option premiums available for distribution to Common Shareholders by the Fund.
-The reduction in net option premiums due to a rise in stock prices should generally be offset, at least in part, by appreciation in the value of the Fund's common stock portfolio and by the opportunity to realize higher premium income from selling new index options at higher exercise prices.
+The cost of closing transactions and payments in settlement of exercised options will reduce the net option premiums available for distribution to Common Shareholders by the Fund.
+The reduction in net option premiums due to a rise in stock prices should generally be offset, at least in part, by appreciation in the value of common stocks held and by the opportunity to realize higher premium income from selling new index options at higher exercise prices.